-Are you looking for a way to improve your recovery after weight training?
+Looking for a way to enhance your recovery after weight training?
 Try taking a sauna!
-Adding a 20- to 30-minute sauna session after a workout can provide a host of benefits, especially during a deset week, where you reduce the volume of training one week to achieve a greater peak the following week….
+Adding a 20- to 30-minute sauna session after your workout can provide a host of benefits—especially during a deset week, when training volume is intentionally reduced to set up a bigger peak the following week.
+Since workouts are shorter during…

 Are you looking to maximize your gains from muscle strength, power, or hypertrophy training?
-It’s time to reconsider the traditional ice bath post-workout routine.
-Dr. Nick Tiller sheds light on why this popular practice may be hindering your progress.
-Let’s explore the evidence and discover a superior alternative that can deliver a multitude of benefits….
+It may be time to rethink the traditional post-workout ice bath.
+Dr. Nick Tiller has shed light on why this popular recovery practice could actually be holding you back (Twitter link).
+Let’s explore the evidence and then point you toward a…

 Here’s a tip that may sound unusual at first but can be surprisingly effective:Take your pre-workout supplements after your workout, too.
 That’s right—doubling up on your pre-workout stack can boost not just performance, but also recovery.
 This strategy comes from insights shared by Stan “The Rhino” Efferding and strength coach Christian Thibaudeau.
 Here’s how it…